NLorenzo777/AWSLearning/AWS-Practitioner-Essentials/2_Compute-in-Cloud.md

     - Eliminating the need to provision or manage any servers.
     - The underlying infrastructure is fully managed by AWS, so customer can focus entirely on writing and deploying the code.

 ### 1. AWS Lambda
 - Upload a code into a Lambda Function that is invoked through a configured **Trigger**.
 - This function is run in an environment that is not to be taken care of by the user.
 - Lambda automatically scales the function to meet demand.
 - Not for longer running processes since it is designed to run for less than **15 minutes**
-- Pay only for the compute time.
+- Pay only for the compute time (per milli-second pricing).
 - For example, a Lambda function might involve automatically resizing uploaded images to the AWS Cloud.
 Whereas the trigger is when a new image is uploaded.